- Bioethics Workshop

 - REU Fellows receive some travel assistance, housing, meal plans, and stipends.

-During the 10 week REU fellowship, students will participate in an interdisciplinary, quantitative communication course and hone their technical writing, oral, and poster presentation skills.
-At the end of the fellowship, students present their findings at our annual summer Student Symposium.
-Fellows apply the communication skills they gained in their communications course to oral and poster presentations.
-Families and friends are invited to attend.
+During the 10-week REU fellowship, all students will participate in a scientific communication course and hone their technical writing, oral, and poster presentation skills.
+In addition, students will participate in Innovation Week activities aimed at building an innovation mindset.
+Depending on their research focus, students will also receive advanced training in microscopy and bioinformatics.
+At the end of the fellowship, students will present their findings at our annual Summer Student Symposium.
+Families, friends, and colleagues are invited to attend.

 Other Funding Sources